 Now for the ways to make your backyard fun for your child on the autism spectrum!

 Plant a garden

 Gardening is an excellent activity for children on the autism spectrum because it’s quiet.
-You can move at your own pace, and it allows for lots of sensory play without creating an overload.
-It’s also great for movement and activity, and it’s something the entire family can do together.
+You can move at your own pace, allowing lots of sensory play without creating an overload.
+It’s also great for movement and activity, which the entire family can do together.

 Working with one another to build something will promote teamwork, and you can enjoy the health benefits if you choose to plant vegetables or fruit.
 It’s essential to make sure you have the right tools.
-Everyone who will be taking part will need protective gloves, sunscreen, and water for hydration.
+Everyone taking part will need protective gloves, sunscreen, and water for hydration.

 There’s a reason why bird watching tops Plexus’ list of family-friendly outdoor activities.
-Birds are fascinating creatures and provide lots of opportunities to learn from the safety of your backyard.
+Birds are fascinating creatures and provide many opportunities to learn from the safety of your backyard.